s0ren/zigbee_docker_cc2531/README.md

 # zigbee_docker_cc2531

-Please see the main bransh for playbooks
+Please see the main branch for playbooks